The CDC recommends that everyone 6 months and older get vaccinated this season.

 This booklet contains a month-by-month educational campaign to help the school raise awareness about the importance of seasonal influenza vaccination.
 Each month features a vaccine focus, national activities, suggested actions and sample resources.
 Download the booklet.

-Fight the Flu Patient Education Program
+Fight the Flu Education Materials

 School Nurses Influenza Vaccination Commitment